dahlia/fedify/docs/manual/collections.md

   });
 ~~~~

-In the above example, the hypothetical `getPostsByUserHandle()` function returns
+In the above example, the hypothetical `getPostsByUserId()` function returns
 the `nextCursor` along with the `items`.
 The `nextCursor` represents the
 position of the next page, which is provided by the database system.
 If the
 `last` is `true`, it means that the current page is the last page, so the